Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 start("game")
 ```

-You should now see the game running.
-If using VS code, right click index.html - copy path - and paste path in browser to see game running.
+Save the work and you should see a checker like board meaning our new kaboom has been initilalized.

-Let’s make the background color black by adding the clearColor property in our kaboom initialization
+Let’s make the background color black by adding the `clearColor` property in our kaboom initialization

 ```javascript
 kaboom({